Giuliani butt-dials NBC reporter, heard discussing need for cash and trashing Bidens

 Giuliani spends the entire three minutes railing against the Bidens.
 He can be heard recycling many of the unfounded allegations he has been making on cable news and in interviews with print reporters.

-Among the claims: that then-Vice President Biden intervened to stop an investigation of a Ukrainian gas company because Hunter sat on the board, and that Hunter traded on his father’s position as vice president to earn $1.5 billion from Chinese investors.
+Among the claims: that Biden intervened to stop an investigation of a Ukrainian gas company because his son Hunter sat on the board, and that Hunter Biden traded on his father's position as vice president to earn $1.5 billion from Chinese investors.

 "There's plenty more to come out," Giuliani says.
 "He did the same thing in China.
 And he tried to do it in Kazakhstan and in Russia."